enriques17/cs445/README.md

 ```
 ssh <googlecloud>@<xx.xx.xx.x>
 ```
-if this gives you access to the Google server without a password prompt you set it up correctly.
+If this gives you access to the Google server without a password prompt you set it up correctly.

 ## Running the tests